Aniossar/MVCRestUploadApplication/README.md

 REST Endpoints for system information:
 1. GET /api/getApplicationStart - get time the app started
 2. GET /api/getApplicationWorkingTime - calculates the period the app is working
+3. POST /api/getUserStatistics - returns statistics of new users, online users and new receipts for day, week and month

 REST Endpoint for user online status management:
 1. GET /api/pingAlive - request from client to ping that user is active